DanielGoncalves666/Zheng-2011-Model/readme.md

       --immediate-exit       The pedestrians will exit the environment the moment they reach an exit, instead of waiting a timestep in the LEAVING state.
-  -p, --ped=PEDESTRIANS      Number of pedestrians to be randomly placed in the
+  -p, --ped=PEDESTRIANS      Manually set the number of pedestrians to be
-                             environment (default is 1).
-      --density=DENSITY      The percentage of unoccupied cells in the environment that should be filled by pedestrians.
-                             If provided, it takes precedence over the --ped option.
-If not provided, the --ped option is used by default, even if it wasn't explicitly specified.
+                             randomly placed in the environment.
+If provided takes precedence over --density.

-Kirchner model constants:
+Kirchner model constants and options:

       --alpha=ALPHA          The probability that a particle in the dynamic floor field will undergo diffusion.
 Value must be